rayfrankenstein/AITOW/README.md

 "A lot of the problem is that sometimes management believes that completing more story points means getting more work done and that you can compare velocity between teams, which is 100% incorrect.
 If management gets upset that you're only getting x story points done a sprint, that's easy to solve, you could just increase the sizing of all of your stories by y and boom, now you look more productive, even if you aren't."--Jazzy Josh, [How does agile work at your company?
 Is the way my company is doing it unusual?](https://www.reddit.com/r/cscareerquestions/comments/81z1fg/how_does_agile_work_at_your_company_is_the_way_my/)

 ---
+"Hey kids,

+Do ya love sprinting?
+Wanna never stop?
+Wanna play with cards shouting numbers with no meaning not unlike old ladies playing Bingo?

+Wanna have a mini CEO, who, for some reason bosses around people far more qualified than themselves, implying that they are just nerds that can't be trusted to speak to the outside world?

+Wanna appoint one of your team members each week (or, even better, hire a dedicated member of your team) to whine about you adhering to all of the rules you just made up?

+If you love all of the above, you'd love Scrum.
+And, if your idea of good time is being in meetings about meetings, you'd love SAFe even more.

+> If you are just getting started, think of Scrum as a way to get work done as a team in small pieces at a time,

+The reality is that if you are just getting started, think of Scrum as a way to talk about work and have rituals about work, preventing you from doing actual work.
+I have never, in my long career, seen Scrum work.
+Unless your idea of it working is chasing away good developers and making the mediocre ones thrive (in following the process, not in actual achievements).

+Scrum is just terrible and should be killed with fire."--ath3hd, [Scrum is the Symptom, not the Problem](https://news.ycombinator.com/item?id=41183725)

+---
+"As someone who was doing waterfall projects back in the day and lived through various agile variants, I don't think the amount of process that scrum involves is justifiable.
+At least waterfall produced tons of documentations which made projects rock solid.
+With scrum you do all these crap rituals and you are left with nothing but depressed engineers.
+And no, an "energizer" is not going to help.

+I've seen plenty of times were scrum was added to organizations (even to teams that were working incredibly well without it) with horrific results.
+In one case, developers just started quitting (me included).

+I'm glad one of my client is walking back on scrum, even though there are still a few zealots trying to do scrum without calling it scrum, no matter the pushback they receive from everyone else.

+There are definitely some good ideas coming out of scrum (the product backlog is a great concept) but as a whole it's definitely a net negative for morale and productivity.

+I respect the hustle of the scrum masters who managed to create the most useless job role I've ever seen, though."--jokethrowaway, [Scrum is the Symptom, not the Problem](https://news.ycombinator.com/item?id=41183725)

+---
 > The idea of sprints is also stupid.
 The sprint is supposed to just be measuring what can be done in two weeks.
 It isn't supposed to be pressure on the developer to finish X tasks in 2 weeks.

 "Having worked at several jobs, this is my #1 issue with scrum.
 It’s like planning to roll dice and committing to always roll 6s.